-The service itself will be conducted according to the "Celebration and Blessing of a Marriage" as found in The Book of Common Prayer.
-No substitutions or amendments are permitted beyond what the service allows.
-This includes a unity candle, the giving of roses to parents, or other rituals.
+A marriage or blessing will be conducted according to the rites approved by the Episcopal Church.
+No substitutions or amendments are permitted beyond what the services allow.
+Therefore a unity candle, the giving of roses to parents, or other rituals are not permitted.

-A celebration of Holy Communion is normally part of the wedding ceremony itself, although it is not required.
-It is most fitting for the married couple's first act to be that of offering their marriage in thanksgiving at The Lord's Table and sharing in the Sacrament.
+A celebration of Holy Communion is normally part of the service, although it is not required.
+It is most fitting for the couple’s first act to be that of offering their marriage or covenanted relationship in thanksgiving at The Lord’s Table and sharing in the Sacrament.

-The church does not print the programs and is not responsible for accuracy of printed bulletins provided by printers.
+The church does not print the programs and is not responsible for accuracy of printed bulletins provided by the couple or a printer.

 The couple may choose a photographer.
 Only one photographer is permitted.
 They must inform the officiating priest of their choice.